 When you buy a house using a mortgage, the amount of equity you own in your home initially depends on the size of your down payment.
 If you put 20 percent down on your home, for example, you own 20 percent of your home at the start of your loan.

 Over time, the amount of equity you have in your home increases as you make your monthly payments and reduce your mortgage balance.
-At some point, you may consider using the equity in your home to help you with a few financial goals.
+At some point, you may consider using the equity in your home to help you accomplish other financial goals.
 For many people, that involves opening a home equity line of credit (HELOC).

-Because HELOCs are backed by your home, they typically carry lower interest rates than other forms of debt.
-This makes them very attractive to homeowners who are looking to put their equity to work.
-But when does it make sense to tap a HELOC?
-Here are a few things to consider.
+A home equity line of credit, or HELOC, is a line of credit that homeowners can use to access the equity they’ve built in their home and use it for other purposes.
+Because HELOCs are backed by your home, they typically carry lower interest rates than other forms of debt, which makes them very attractive to homeowners who are looking to put their equity to work.

 When it might make sense to use a HELOC